-Upper or lower night guard?
+Upper or lower dental night guard?
 Which one do I choose?

 An alternative and cost effective option for creating a great fitting custom night guard is to contact us here at Sentinel Mouthguard Co. & we will mail out a dental impression kit where you can take your own impressions at home and mail them back to our lab to have the custom guard made for you.
 We provide a cost saving solution without ever having to leave your home!
 More about us here.
 Either way, a custom made guard provides you with a much better fit than one of the boil and bite versions you might buy in the local pharmacy or retail outlet.

 Most mouth guards are made from materials such as acetate, rubber, acrylic, or vinyl.
 You should check to make sure your night guard is BPA, Silicon & Latex free.
-When a dental night guard fits properly, the wearer should not experience slipping or moving of the guard.
+When either an upper or lower dental night guard fits properly, the wearer should not experience slipping or moving of the guard.
 They also should not be able to “spit” the guard out during sleep.
 The guard should be comfortable and mold itself to your teeth while keeping the teeth in place.
-This is another reason why night guards made by a dental professional or lab are far superior to those found in stores.
+This is another reason why an upper or lower dental night guard made by a dental professional or lab is far superior to those found in stores.

 Sentinel Mouthguards are made from BPA, Silicon & Latex FREE material.